logicalclocks/logicalclocks.github.io/docs/setup_installation/common/terraform.md

 3. Install the [AZURE CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and run `az login` to configure your AZURE credentials.

 ### Example
-In this section, we provide a simple example to create a Hopsworks cluster on AWS along with all its required resources (ssh key, S3 bucket, and instance profile with the required permissions).
+In this section, we provide a simple example to create a Hopsworks cluster on AZURE along with all its required resources (ssh key, storage account, acr registry, and user assigned managed identity with the required permissions).

 1. In your terminal, run the following to create a demo directory and cd to it
 ```bash